The assignment module provides a repository for students to upload work to faculty for review, grading, and feedback.

 You want to grade students’ work anonymously

-- In the settings, choose “Blind marking”.
+- In the settings, choose “Blind grading”.
 When students submit assignments, their names will be replaced by randomly generated participant numbers so you will not know who is who.
-Note that this is not totally blind marking because you can reveal their identities in the assignment settings and you can work out identities from the logs – so this might not be suitable if your establishment has very precise privacy requirements.
+Note that to push grades to the gradebook, you must choose reveal student identities in the assignment settings after grading.

 You want to read and grade student assignments offline